 Anna Suk-Fong Lok, M.D., is director of clinical hepatology and assistant dean for clinical research at the University of Michigan Medical School.
 She also is the Dame Sheila Sherlock Distinguished University Professor of Hepatology and Internal Medicine and Alice Lohrman Andrews Research Professor of Hepatology in the Department of Internal Medicine.

-In her role as assistant dean, Dr. Lok is responsible for leading, championing, and implementing recommendations from the research board of directors to transform the clinical trials enterprise of the academic medical center.
+In her role as assistant dean, Dr. Lok is responsible for leading, championing, and implementing recommendations from the Research Board of Directors to transform the clinical trials enterprise of the academic medical center.
 She is responsible for the overall leadership and direction, management, and oversight of the Clinical Trials Support Units and the Clinical Research Unit, training of clinical investigators, and facilitation and support of clinical research.

-Dr. Lok earned her medical degree from the University of Hong Kong and advanced her hepatology training under Sheila Sherlock at the Royal Free Hospital in London.
+Dr. Lok obtained her medical degree from the University of Hong Kong and her hepatology training under the late Dame Sheila Sherlock at the Royal Free Hospital in London, UK.
 She was on the faculty at the University of Hong Kong until she moved to the United States in 1992.
-She joined the U-M faculty in 1995 as a professor of internal medicine.